-Labor Code 4850 benefits are continued salary payments to first responders and public safety officers with up to 1 year (52 weeks) of their full salary when they are injured on the job and placed on temporary disability.
+Labor Code § 4850 provides first responders and public safety officers with up to 1 year (52 weeks) of their full salary when they are injured on the job and placed on temporary disability.
 If the worker is still disabled after the year elapses, he or she can continue to receive normal workers’ compensation benefits.

 What are the benefits under California Labor Code Section 4850?

 California Labor Code 4850 provides eligible public employees a paid leave of absence for up to 1 year after sustaining a temporary total disability (TTD) from an injury that arose from the course of his or her duties.
 During that year, the employee receives a salary continuation at their full rate of pay.